foundry-vtt-community/wiki.js/development/api/canvas.md

 ---
 ## Specific Use Cases

+Here are some tips and tricks when working with the canvas.

+### Retrieving Grid Spaces

 > Stub
 > This section is a stub, you can help by contributing to it.